matt70iu/Project-4-fullstack-v2/README.md

 - Allow user to express other opinions rather than just a like an unlike button.
 Could maybe have a whatsapp/facebook messenger style list of emojis.

 - A few visual tweeks to various visual elements of the site such as the view profile page for example, rather than just having a simple rectangle with profile info, round off the photo and improve the layout of the page etc.

+- In addition, I would also like to be able to properly implement Ck editor to improve user experience.

 ### Technologies Used